x4nter/Manitoba-High-School-Programming-Contest/README.md

-# University-of-Manitoba-High-School-Contest
+# Manitoba-High-School-Programming-Contest

-These are C++ solutions of some problems from the UoM high school programming contest.
+These are C++ solutions of some problems from the Manitoba High School Programming Contest.